Beautiful Noise: History

 Beautiful Noise marked a radical departure in production, style, arrangements and compositional diversity for Diamond.
 It was billed at the time of its release as something of a "comeback" album for the artist and did mark a new and highly productive phase of his recording and touring career.

 The album produced three singles: "If You Know What I Mean", "Don't Think...
 Feel", and the title track, "Beautiful Noise".
 "If You Know What I Mean" was a No. 1 hit on Billboards Easy Listening chart and reached No. 11 on the US Hit Parade.
 "Don't Think...
 Feel" reached No. 43 in the U.S. charts, while "Beautiful Noise" reached No. 13 on the UK Singles Chart, No. 7 in South Africa and No. 6 in the then West Germany.
 It also made it to No. 6 in Switzerland, No. 8 in Austria, No. 3 in the Netherlands and No. 6 in Flemish Belgium.

 Cash Box said of the title song "orchestration begins the tune as Diamond steps in with his well-known vocal style includes a revolving carousel organ."
 Record World said that "an accordion lends a distinct, atmospheric sound" to the track.

+The song "Stargazer" would receive attention in 2026 with its use in the film Project Hail Mary.